nthieberger/language-data-node-tools/ontology.md

 ## Property: signer

-The participant was a principal signer in a resource that consists of a recording, a film, or a transcription of a recorded resource.
+The signer was a principal signer in a resource that consists of a recording, a film, or a transcription of a recorded resource.

 ### Values expected to be one of these types: